Shivangi72003/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A visually captivating portfolio built with HTML, CSS, and JavaScript, featuring Home, About, Projects, and Contact sections with dynamic animations.
-It includes a dark and light mode option, showcasing professional details and skills with a modern, engaging interface
+A web-based Tic-Tac-Toe game built using HTML, CSS, and JavaScript, featuring an interactive and visually appealing user interface.
+The game was designed to allow two players to compete against each other by making moves on a 3x3 grid.
+The game includes  winning condition checks, draw detection and  ensuring a seamless and engaging experience for players.